Hey Google! Sunset Your Unnatural Oral Action or I’ll Nofollow You

 In the past I created a dictionary for Google Newspeak, that is made up Google terms meant to hide negative messages.

-Just consider a few examples from this years’ Google Reader fiasco.
+Just consider a few examples from the Google Reader fiasco.
 The official Google announcements were all very positive when it comes to wording.

 The Google Reader demise was all about